roryprimrose/roryprimrose.github.io/_posts/2018/2018-04-05-dependency-injection-and-ilogger-in-azure-functions.md

 }
 ```

+The line of code to note above is the filter against the namespace of the target type requested of the Autofac container.
+This module will only create log instances for target types that exist under the specified base namespace which exists within the solution.
+This is hard-coded against a namespace using the ```nameof``` call and will need to be updated if you use this in your own projects.
+This could be refactored to use the base namespace of the assembly containing the module but this will not always catch all scenarios.

-The main issue with this module is that it needs access to a LogFactory to create them.
-Thankfully this is available in the extensibilty point above via ```context.Config.LoggerFactory``` and can be factored into building the IoC container.
+The main issue with this module is that it needs access to a LogFactory to create logger instances.
+Thankfully this is available in the extensibilty point ```InjectConfiguration.InitializeContainer``` above via ```context.Config.LoggerFactory``` that is passed to the ```ContainerConfig``` class.
+This is then registered in the container making it available to the ```LoggerModule```.

 All this now works as expected because of Autofac tying everything together.
 This means for example that the following code works perfectly.